SECRETS OF THE NORMAN INVASION

 The prefect gift for the person who thinks they know everything - but don't

-Read the reviews and comments on the reviews to get the full picture.
+Read the reviews and at the bottom of the Amazon page for comments on the reviews to get the full picture.

 See what Amazon's readers say about my book first